liriliri/eustia/README.md

 Now you can use **compareVersion** anywhere in your project.

-Note: Using option **library** allows you to search functions in other paths, quite useful when sharing functions among several projects.
+> Using option **library** allows you to search functions in other paths, quite useful when sharing functions among several projects.
 Besides, **Lodash** functions is available by using [eustia-lodash](https://github.com/liriliri/eustia-lodash).